conan-io/conan-io.github.io/_posts/2018-01-30-Cross-building-Boost-Android.markdown

 But this is not enough because boost has some third-party dependencies, like **zlib** or **bzip2**.
 The user also needs to set some environment configuration, the build tools and compilers paths, the details of the toolchain and compilations flags has to be specified.
-To do it the best approach is to define a ``user-config.jam`` file with all these details for cross-building, which could look like:
+To do it the best approach is to define an ``user-config.jam`` file with the details for cross-building, which could look like:

     using zlib : 1.2.11 : <include>/.conan/data/zlib/1.2.11/conan/stable/package/39a53587004d75943e385925ca011baeab537de0/include
     <search>/.conan/data/zlib/1.2.11/conan/stable/package/39a53587004d75943e385925ca011baeab537de0/lib ;